BP: 2010 to 2020

+2020 to present

 Helge Lund succeeded Carl-Henric Svanberg on 1 January 2019 as chairman of BP Plc board of directors, and Bernard Looney succeeded Bob Dudley on 5 February 2020 as chief executive.
 Amidst the COVID-19 pandemic, BP claimed that it would "accelerate the transition to a lower carbon economy and energy system" after announcing that the company had to write down $17.5 billion for the second quarter of 2020.

 On 29 June 2020, BP sold its petrochemicals unit to Ineos for $5 billion.
 The business was focused on aromatics and acetyls.
 It had interests in 14 plants in Asia, Europe and the U.S., and achieved production of 9.7 million metric tons in 2019.
 On 30 June 2020, BP sold all its Alaska upstream operations and interests, including interests in Prudhoe Bay Oil Field, to Hilcorp for $5.6 billion.
 On 14 December 2020, it sold its 49% stake in the Trans-Alaska Pipeline System to Harvest Alaska.

 In September 2020, BP formed a partnership with Equinor to develop offshore wind and announced it will acquire 50% non-operating stake in the Empire Wind off New York and Beacon Wind off Massachusetts offshore wind farms.
 The deal is expected to be completed at the first half of 2021.
 In December 2020, BP acquired a majority stake in Finite Carbon, the largest forest carbon offsets developer in the United States.

 In response to the 2022 Russian invasion of Ukraine, BP announced that it would sell its 19.75% stake in Rosneft, although no timeline was announced.
 At the time of BP's decision, Rosneft's activities accounted for around half of BP's oil and gas reserves and a third of its production.
 BP's decision came after the British government expressed concern about BP's involvement in Russia.
 However, BP remained a Rosneft shareholder throughout the whole 2022 year, which caused some criticism from the Ukrainian president's office.

 In October 2022, BP announced that it would be acquiring Archaea Energy Inc., a renewable natural gas producer, for $4.1 billion.
 In December 2022, it was announced BP had completed the acquisition of Archaea Energy Inc. for $3.3 billion.
 In November 2022, the company announced a large increase in profit for the period from July to September due to the high fuel prices caused by the Russian invasion of Ukraine.